tandica/rhcsa/accessing-network-storage/wildcard-mounts.md

 systemctl restart autofs
 ```

-Get access to the /user/user1 directory on server2 through the mount you just created.
+Get access to the /user/user1 directory on server2 through the mount you just created in server1.

 ```bash
 cd /user/user1